jmcdo29/nest-commander/apps/docs/src/pages/en/features/completion.md

 └── <CLI_EXECUTABLE> - same name as <CLI_NAME>
 ```

-Then, fig will be available over your CLI by running:
+Then, Fig will be available over your CLI by running:

 ```bash
 ./<CLI_NAME> <FIG AVAILABLE HERE!>